Vyral/mark-adams/_posts/2022-10-03-we-are-sending-you-homebot-for-free.md

 **2\.
 Your equity position.** By the time the average American retires, 83% of their wealth comes from home equity.
 Homebot helps you keep track of your equity position.

 **3\.
 Amortization chart.** This tells you how much you would save on interest if you made extra mortgage payments.
-Personalized calculations can help you save money and pay off your loans quicker.
+Personalized calculations can help you save money and pay off your loans quicker.&nbsp;

 {% include pullquote.html %}